veganaize/closure-compiler/Understanding-Property-Removal.md

 In Advanced mode, the compiler starts making assumptions to allow additional property removal.

 It does property flattening as described here (https://developers.google.com/closure/compiler/docs/limitations).
 Property flattening is aggressive and restricts the kind of JavaScript code that can be written.
 Property flattening only occurs on objects defined in global scope.
+Once properties are "flattened" to variable declarations and references, it is possible to remove or inline the values.

 It makes a strong assumption that properties defined on a "prototype" or "this" will not be iterated over and thus is a candidate for removal.
 Or more specifically that iteration does not require the property be preserved (you can mixin in properties from one prototype to another).
 ```JavaScript